OpenEars: open source speech recognition and text-to-speech for iPhone and iPad development

 OpenEars has lots of good documentation and depending on your connection speed it's possible to get up and running with the sample project in about 10 minutes following the Getting Started instructions.
 Many questions have been asked and answered at the OpenEars Support Forums.
 I know there are a few iOS developers here on Metafilter so I hope you'll check it out; feel free to memail me if you want to say hi.

-posted by Halle (4 comments total) 4 users marked this as a favorite
+posted by Halle (2 comments total)

 Do you have a github or google code project page for this?